Special offer

 Ensuring effective communication

 Effective communication is critical to the success of an autonomous workplace.
 Autonomy should not be synonym to working in silos.
-Making sure that leaders practice the open-door communication and encourage informal conversations is essential for employees to feel comfortable reaching out.
+Making sure that leaders practise open-door communication and encourage informal conversations is essential for employees to feel comfortable reaching out.

 Supporting remote and hybrid working

-Remote or hybrid work is an essential component to autonomy in the workplace.
+Remote or hybrid work is an essential component of autonomy in the workplace.
 It provides employees with the ability to self-manage and decide where they want to work.
-Businesses should implement clear policies and guidelines when it comes to remote work to manage employees’ expectations and ensure accountability.
+Businesses should implement clear remote work policies and guidelines to manage employees’ expectations and ensure accountability.

 Prioritise soft skills when hiring